AlexandrPashinin/war_of_armies/README.md

-in the init component the scene and camera location are created, there is also the main tick function in which the scene is animated all combat logic is in the createArmies component there, two armies are created and there is also a function for practicing attack combat, which also includes the removal of a “killed unit” all characteristics of the army and a specific unit are located in the characteristics folder
+In the initialization component, the scene and camera settings are established, along with the main tick function responsible for animating the scene.

+All combat logic resides in the createArmies component.
+Here, two armies are generated, and there's a function for executing combat attacks, which also handles the removal of "eliminated units."

+All characteristics pertaining to the armies and individual units are located within the characteristics folder.